chaz1942/alidayu-chaz1942/README.md

   SignName: 'sms signe name',
   TemplateCode: 'sms template code'})
 ```
-alidayu using a protocal 'POP' create by themself, so you also an using this gem to sign you params
+alidayu using a protocal 'POP' create by themself, so you also an using this gem to sign you params.
-according to [official guide](https://help.aliyun.com/document_detail/56189.html?spm=5176.doc55284.6.567.wG44n1) . there is example for signature, this is params:
+According to [official guide](https://help.aliyun.com/document_detail/56189.html?spm=5176.doc55284.6.567.wG44n1) . there is example for signature, this is params:
 ```ruby
   signature_params = {
     Timestamp: '2017-07-12T02:42:19Z',